Hydrocarbon exploration: Exploration methods

 Oil exploration is an expensive, high-risk operation.
 Offshore and remote area exploration is generally only undertaken by very large corporations or national governments.
 Typical shallow shelf oil wells (e.g. North Sea) cost US$10 – 30 million, while deep water wells can cost up to US$100 million plus.
 Hundreds of smaller companies search for onshore hydrocarbon deposits worldwide, with some wells costing as little as US$100,000.

 Elements of a petroleum prospect

-A prospect is a potential trap which geologists believe may contain hydrocarbons.
-A significant amount of geological, structural and seismic investigation must first be completed to redefine the potential hydrocarbon drill location from a lead to a prospect.
+A petroleum prospect is a potential trap which geologists believe may contain hydrocarbons.
+A significant amount of geological, structural and seismic investigation and analysis must first be completed to define the potential hydrocarbon drill location from a lead to a prospect.
 Four geological factors have to be present for a prospect to work and if any of them fail neither oil nor gas will be present.